saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-2-working-with-json.md

 Basic operations using JSON in Python
 =====================================

 There are multiple options available, but the only module I ever used is the one that is found in the Python Standard Library simply called [json](https://docs.python.org/3/library/json.html).

-The following examples all use this library.
+The following Python 3.6 examples all use this library.

-<b>Store dictionary as json</b>
+<b>Store dictionary as JSON</b>

 ```python
 from json import dump